jamespmernin/Rails-Ninja/README.md

 - `rails g model Dojo name motto:text`

 Our Sensei model will have "name" and "image_url" as strings, "wise_quote" as text, and it will reference the id of a dojo:
-- `rails g model Sensei name image_url wise_quote:text references:dojo`
+- `rails g model Sensei name image_url wise_quote:text dojo:references`

+If you think you've made a mistake you can always destroy your model by `rails destroy model <model_name>`.
+Please make sure that you do any changes before migration.

 Double check your migration files to make sure you didn't have any typos.
 If you did, fix them now.
 Then, go to your terminal and write:
 - `rails db:migrate`